 Misalignment of reimbursement rates and the value of medical technologies

-There are many countries where rates of medical device reimbursement are based on standing formulas that are applied to procedure or types of device and not on the technology or features of the individual manufacturer.
+There are many countries where rates of reimbursement are based on standing formulas that are applied to procedures or types of devices and not on the technology or features of the individual manufacturer.
 This prevents companies from investing in advanced technologies that can help in reducing costs in the long run and improve the outcome.

 Limited spending on medical device reimbursement by the government

-With the expansion of the aging population in countries like U.S.A, Japan, China, and E.U, governments across the globe keep looking for ways to cut down their spending on medical device reimbursement.
+With the expansion of the aging population in countries like the U.S.A, Japan, China, and the E.U, governments across the globe keep looking for ways to cut down their spending.
 This prevents their overall healthcare spending.
 This, in turn, is a setback for manufacturers who are looking to invest in manufacturing advanced medical devices.